cjenniferwong/cjenniferwong.github.io/about.md

 layout: page
 title: About
 ---

-<p class="message">
 _Data to information,
 information to knowledge,
 knowledge to wisdom._

+<p class="message">

   I'm a Data Scientist based in San Francisco, CA. I'm interested in Decision Sciences of B2C consumer products, most recently as a Product Analyst at <a href="postmates.com">Postmates</a>.

-  I am interested in health, data, art, digital media and the occasional terrible pun.
+  My interested in data, health, and media during my undergraduate degree at UC Berkeley (coupled with the occasional terrible pun).
 </p>

 <!--- stuff that came with the original template